 Muscular dystrophy is a term that refers to a group of muscle disorders in which the face, arm, leg, spine, or heart muscles gradually shrink and weaken over time.
-This can lead to many physical limitations, and in some forms of muscular dystrophy, shortened life spans.
-Muscle disorders run in families, and most forms start in childhood.
+The brain, eyes, intestines, and reproductive and hormone-secreting organs can also be affected.

 There are a variety of types of muscular dystrophy, including:

 The different types are distinguished by factors such as the:

 - age at which symptoms usually start

 - speed at which the disease progresses